RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 #### Setting up your Mac and Safari

-Before testing with VoiceOver, you may first need to enable keyboard navigation—for both your Mac and for Safari.
+Before testing with VoiceOver, you may need to enable keyboard navigation—for both your Mac and Safari.

 To turn on keyboard navigation for your Mac: